 In 2013, researchers demonstrated that CRISPR-Cas–dependent genome editing can be performed in mammalian cells, igniting the CRISPR revolution [2,3].

-To apply CRISPR technology in the lab, researchers design a small RNA molecule, including a short sequence that matches a specific target sequence within a genome.
+To apply CRISPR technology in the lab, researchers design a small RNA molecule, including a short sequence that matches a target sequence within a genome.
 This RNA molecule, known as guide RNA (gRNA), binds to the Cas enzyme and guides it to the target sequence where editing will take place.
-For CRISPR genome editing, scientists have introduced Cas enzymes in mammalian, plant, fish, worm, as well as other cell types.
+For CRISPR genome editing, scientists have introduced Cas enzymes in mammalian, plant, fish, worm, as well as other cell types or organisms.

-CRISPR technology gives scientists the ability to add, delete, or alter the genetic material at a specific location within the genome of a target organism.
-The technology has the potential to provide novel therapies for many diseases and improve crops and animals to help feed the growing world population.
+CRISPR technology gives scientists the ability to add, delete, or alter the genetic material at a location within the genome of a target cell or organism.
+The technology has the potential to provide benefits for disease research and improve crops and animals to help feed the growing world population.

 The most common applications include:

 CRISPR genome editing has been applied primarily to basic biomedical research.
-However, clinical researchers are exploring the application of CRISPR technology in therapeutics for several diseases including cancers, hemoglobinopathies, and eye diseases.
 Genome editing is also being applied in areas such as agriculture for improving crop yields and increasing disease resistance of crops or livestock, and in industrial biotechnology for improving biofuels and producing other biomaterials used in multiple industries.

-CRISPR technology relies on two components, a Cas nuclease and a guide RNA (gRNA), that are delivered into a cell to cut the cell’s genome at a specific location.
-The gRNA matches a target site in the genome that is next to a site called a protospacer-adjacent motif (see below), and guides the Cas enzyme where to precisely cut the genomic DNA.
+CRISPR technology relies on two components, a Cas nuclease and a guide RNA (gRNA), that are delivered into a cell to cut the cell’s genome at a target location.
+The gRNA is designed to match a target site in the genome that is next to a site called a protospacer-adjacent motif (see below) and guides the Cas enzyme where to precisely cut the genomic DNA.
 Then cellular DNA repair mechanisms are activated, allowing genomic DNA sequence changes to occur, as described below.

 Cas enzymes are nucleases, enzymes which cut DNA or RNA.
-Following the discovery of the CRISPR-Cas system in prokaryotes, it was shown that S. pyogenes Cas9 nuclease could be directed by a gRNA (see description below) to cleave genomic DNA at specific locations.
+Following the discovery of the CRISPR-Cas system in prokaryotes, it was shown that S. pyogenes Cas9 nuclease could be directed by a gRNA (see description below) to cleave genomic DNA at target locations.
 Many Cas enzymes have now been isolated from a variety of bacterial species.
-Cas9 and Cas12a (formerly known as Cpf1), which both cut DNA, are the best characterized and most commonly used nucleases in genome editing applications to date.
+Cas9 and Cas12a (formerly known as Cpf1), which both cut DNA, are well characterized and commonly used nucleases in genome editing applications.
 The Cas13 family has been shown to target RNA.

-Guide RNA (gRNA) refers to RNA molecules that guide Cas enzyme to a specific target site within the genome.
+Guide RNA (gRNA) refers to RNA molecules that guide the Cas enzyme to a set target site within the genome.
 Depending on the Cas enzyme used, gRNA could comprise one or two RNA molecules.